Bipolar Disorder Treatment

 Nearly 40% of people struggling with bipolar I and II disorder will have a lifetime prevalence of substance use disorder if left untreated.
 The cyclical nature of bipolar disorder and substance abuse can accelerate the progression of one another.
 And because bipolar disorder is something people deal with for their entire life, relapse is more likely to occur without professional treatment of both co-occurring disorders.

 Treatment for bipolar disorder is typically focused on symptom management to provide someone with a higher quality of life.
 Symptoms of bipolar disorder can be very disruptive, and drastic changes in mood and energy can affect a person’s ability to perform daily tasks.
 Many people struggling with bipolar disorder will experience periods of intense euphoria and increased energy, known as mania, for days to weeks, followed by a depressive phase of extremely low energy and depressed mood.
-Because of these intense mood swings and the need to alleviate those symptoms, co-occurring substance abuse disorders are highest amongst individuals with bipolar disorder, making a dual-diagnosis treatment the best plan for recovery.
+Because of these intense mood swings and the need to alleviate those symptoms, co-occurring substance abuse disorders are highest amongst individuals with bipolar disorder, making professional treatment of both disorders simultaneously the best plan for recovery.

 What Does Bipolar Disorder Feel Like?